 15) A clean and organised environment affects your mood, productivity, and others perception of who you are.

 How many times have you waken up without any motivation at all?
 How many times have you started working on something without being able to get focused and inspired?
 Next time this happens, take a look around you.
 Is your environment clean and well-organized?
 If not, take some minutes to clean it up and put everything into place.
 You will feel refreshed and reborn and productivity will spark immediately.
 But not only that, you will come across as caring and punctual, two highly esteemed traits.
 Why do think most of the big companies pay so much attention to creating the best working environment for their employees?
 They know what makes them happy and how it affects their productivity.
-For a complete strategy, check out the key insights of The Life Changing Magic of Tidying Up on Blinkist for free here.
+For a complete strategy, complete the growth challenges in this book breakdown of Transcend, by Dr. Scott Barry Kaufman.
+Free on the Stairway to Wisdom!

 16) Want to find out which people are close to each other within a group and who is perceived as the leader?